sanju26honey/sentiment-analysis/README.md

 # Sentiment Analysis
-This project anlayzes playstore reviews using 6 different algorithms and determines the most efficient algorithm with the highest accuracy.
+This project analyzes playstore reviews using 6 different algorithms and determines the most efficient algorithm with the highest accuracy.

 Let's connect on Linkedin: https://linkedin.com/in/sanju26/